ThunbergOlle/SteamTradeBot/README.md

 # SteamTradeBot :fire:
-This project is an open source tradebot that should make tradebots available for everyone.
-There are 8 simple steps to set it up, then you should be good to go.
-We have a UI that is updated in real-time with the offers received.
+This is an accessible open-source steam tradebot for everyone to enjoy.
 **Want a custom bot designed for your needs?
 Contact olle.thunberg03@gmail.com for more info**

 #### Screenshots :camera: